A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Introduction

 First, we develop a formal statistical hypothesis testing framework for data misappropriation detection.
 The core of our method lies in assessing the relationship between the tokens and secret keys.
-Under the null hypothesis $\mathcal{H}_0$, an LLM is not trained on watermarked data, and the secret keys derived from its outputs are independent of the tokens.
+Under the null hypothesis $\mathcal{H}_0$, an LLM is not trained on the watermarked data, and the secret keys derived from its outputs are independent of the tokens.
 Conversely, under the alternative hypothesis $\mathcal{H}_1$, the tokens and secrete keys exhibit dependency.
 For each generation step $t$, given the \emph{next-token prediction} (NTP) distribution $\mathbf{P}_t$, the null hypothesis assumes that the token generation adheres to the multinomial distribution $\mathbf{P}_t$.
-However, under $\mathcal{H}_1$, the distribution of token $\omega_t$ also depends on the secret key $\zeta_t$, deviating from $\mathbf{P}_t$.
-To capture this dependence, we construct a pivotal statistic comprising $\omega_t$ and $\zeta_t$ satisfying that: under $\mathcal{H}_0$, the statistic follows a fixed distribution independent of the NTP mechanism, whereas under $\mathcal{H}_1$, the statistic follows a distribution depending on the NTP.
-Finding the rejection threshold for the proposed pivotal statistic, however, is highly nontrivial.
-To overcome this challenge, we employ the large deviation theory to evaluate the asymptotic rates of the type I and type II errors, and employ the class-dependent efficiency to account for variations in NTP distributions.
+However, under $\mathcal{H}_1$, the distribution of token $\omega_t$ also depends on the secret key $\zeta_t$, and deviates from $\mathbf{P}_t$.
+To capture this dependency, we use a test statistic comprising $\omega_t$ and $\zeta_t$ satisfying that: under $\mathcal{H}_0$, the statistic follows a fixed distribution independent of the NTP mechanism, whereas under $\mathcal{H}_1$, the statistic follows a distribution depending on the NTP.
+To find the rejection threshold for the proposed test statistic, we employ the large deviation theory to evaluate the asymptotic rates of type I and type II errors, and employ the class-dependent efficiency to account for variations in the NTP distributions.
 We then transform the detection problem into a solvable minimax optimization problem, and derive the optimal rejection threshold accordingly.